 In this way, community-based practitioners, local business and civic professionals, and residents dig into the real-life experiences of everyone affected by the challenges they are exploring and pinpoint the right problem to solve.
 It’s a new way to explore solutions, test ideas quickly, and figure out through practical observation and experience what works best.
 Ultimately, the goal is to catalyze long-term, sustainable change.
 We expect to learn a lot about the potential for this approach to inform how local communities collaborate and solve problems together.

 We hope to hear from diverse communities in response to this CFP: large, small, urban, rural, and tribal.
 We are looking for community partnerships that already understand the importance of teamwork and are interested in building capacity to achieve change.
 How are you working to improve communities for kids and their families?
 What would it take to catalyze additional action in your community?
 Are you open to digging into old problems in new ways?

 Achieving a Culture of Health takes unprecedented collaboration, and that’s a big part of what Raising Places is about.
 By working together, we can bring about changes that support healthier communities where all children and families thrive.

-Katie Wehr, senior program officer, focuses on discovering and investing in what works to promote and protect the nation’s health and to achieve the Foundation’s vision where we, as a nation, strive together to build a Culture of Health enabling all in our diverse society to lead healthy lives, now and for generations to come.
+Katie Wehr, former senior program officer, focused on discovering and investing in what works to promote and protect the nation’s health and to achieve the Foundation’s vision where we, as a nation, strive together to build a Culture of Health.

 Sara Cantor Aye is co-founder and executive director of Greater Good Studio, a design firm that uses human-centered principles to improve the quality of life for all people.
 At Greater Good Studio, Sara applies her background in ethnographic research and design strategy to overlooked problems and underserved people.